preejackie/GSoC-HPx/README.md

 -Split
 > Function helps in spliting the domain into non-overlap subdomains, which is used to create new domains.

+**Dense Domain**

+- It is a full N1 * N2 * N3 * ... * NN iteration space.
+All array elements in the indexes are stored continuosly in the memory.

 ```c++
 domain<int,2> dense_domain{ {0,4} , {1,5} };